Pimiento: Description and habitat

+Pimientos grow in hardiness zones 4 through 12.

-Pimientos can have various colors including yellow, green, red, and maroon.
-Like most peppers, immature pods are green and develop other colors as they reach maturity.
+Like most peppers, immature pimento pods are green and develop other colors, including yellow, green, red, and maroon, as they reach maturity.

 The flesh of the pimiento is sweet, succulent, and more aromatic than that of the red bell pepper.
 Some varieties of the pimiento type are hot, including the Floral Gem and Santa Fe Grande varieties.

-Peppers grow in hardiness zones 4 through 12.

 Name

-Spanish pimiento and Portuguese pimento both come from Latin pigmentum ("pigment; coloring") and came to be used for bell peppers.
+Spanish pimiento and Portuguese pimento both come from Latin pigmentum ("pigment; coloring").
+Before that, long pepper was called pippali in Sanskrit, which became péperi in Ancient Greek and piper in Latin.
+Through popular phonological and morphological evolution during the Middle Ages people renamed black pepper pimienta in Spanish, and with the Columbian Exchange this name was first coined to allspice and pungent chilli peppers, later coming to be used for bell peppers as well.
 The English borrowed "pimiento" and "pimento" as loanwords for what is distinguished in Spanish as pimentón and in Portuguese as pimentão.

-In Jamaican English pimento usually refers to allspice (Pimenta dioica).
+In Jamaican English pimento usually refers to allspice (Pimenta dioica), while chilli peppers are usually called pepper or hot pepper.